slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"I have never met a man so ignorant that I couldn’t learn anything from him."
 -- Galileo Galilei [1564]*

+> *"Books serve to show a man that those original thoughts of his aren’t very new after all."
+-- Abraham Lincoln [1809]*

 > *"There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."
 -- Ernest Hemingway [1899]*